 Artist Pablo Jurado Ruiz, born in Málaga, Spain in 1973.

-By means of a complex and highly detailed impressionist technique known as stippling, “pointillism” or the art of drawing and shading by using small dots of black ink on paper, Pablo tells stories deeply rooted in his soul, metaphors of his own vital experience and his surroundings.
-His creative concept is mainly based on the human body furnished with keen and delicate details.
+His work is characterized by portraits of great expressiveness and highly detailed.
+With a style close to realism, combined with neo-impressionist and neo-expressionist touches.
+Pablo tells stories deeply rooted in his soul, metaphors of his own vital experience and his surroundings.
+His creative concept is mainly based on the human expression furnished with keen and delicate details.
 Pablo speaks of the deepest feelings in a metaphorical way as if it were a dream, a glance, a gesture or a scene.
 And regardless the added difficulties he paints children; children whose faces flawlessly express what he as an artist wants to convey: “My own vision reflected in childhood, the most important period in life, when your being that will accompany us the rest of our lives is formed”.

 His formal artistic training includes the School of Arts and Crafts in Málaga and a bachelor of arts in graphic design and advertising at the School of Techniques and Methods of Design of Málaga.

 It is in this period when he begins to work with various techniques.
 He draws with pencil and ink, he paints with acrylic, oil, watercolour, on paper, canvas, table, etc. His curiosity causes him to continuously experiment and express himself through comics, posters, even audio-visuals.
 As a child Pablo recalls spending endless hours at his grandfather’s studio observing how he, an impressionist painter, brought paintings to life.
 “I scribbled figures on papers and tried to imitate him staining a small canvas he always kept for me.
 At times I would read comics that he also kept for me and created my own ones”.